 The page contain four standard views, and Flipcharts are available for the symbols listed on the page.
 My Barchart members also have the option to display the data using any Custom View you've created, and the data can be downloaded to Excel.

 The Chart View displays a graph showing Bullish Momentum as green bars (highest Weighted Alpha), followed by Bearish Momentum as red bars (lowest Weighted Alpha).
 Click on any Commodity Name to view the quote for that commodity.
+Hover over any of the green or red bars to view the Last, Change, High, Low prices, plus last trade time.

 About Weighted Alpha